 Canada's economy up 0.8% October, seen up 0.3% in November

-OTTAWA, Dec 23 (Reuters) - The Canadian economy most likely rose 0.3% in November, following a 0.8% gain in October and a revised 0.2% rise in September, Statistics Canada said on Thursday.
+OTTAWA, Dec 23 (Reuters) - Canada's economy likely expanded for the sixth consecutive month in November, after matching expectations in October on broad-based increases including a manufacturing rebound, official data showed on Thursday.

-Analysts polled by Reuters had forecast that gross domestic product would rise by 0.8% in October from September.
+Canada's real gross domestic product rose 0.8% in October from September, in line with analyst estimates, while November GDP was most likely up 0.3%, Statistics Canada said.
+It also revised up September's GDP gain to 0.2% from 0.1%.

+With November's rise, which is a preliminary estimate, Canada's economy is just 0.1% below pre-pandemic levels, Statscan said.

 ((julie.gordon@thomsonreuters.com; 343-961-4020;))